danielmnuoz/MeterTheater/README.md

 Development should be done on http://localhost:4200 (since that is the only port allowed by the CORS policy in the API).

 ## IIS
+### Certificates
 The certificates expire on 7/28/2023 for the website and the API.
+### Publishing
+When publishing the angular app, make sure to not delete the web.config in the IIS folder.
+It has the rewrite configuration in it.

 ## API
 ### API Development